 Speed to first call is a business advantage.
 Long-term control is also a business advantage.
 You must choose what matters now.

 Retell is usually faster to ship.
-You can often get a basic agent running in a few hours because defaults are intuitive and not hidden behind deep configuration (expert guidance).
+You can often get a basic agent running in a few hours because defaults are intuitive and not hidden behind deep configuration.

 More configurable platforms can take longer.
 This is not because they are worse.
 It is because they expose more choices, and choices require decisions and testing.